-In the Virtual Console port, the Transfer Pak feature to transfer the characters from the Game Boy Color version was removed.
+- In the Virtual Console port, the Transfer Pak feature used to transfer characters to and from the Game Boy Color version was removed for obvious reasons.

-- In three- or four-player mode, if all characters are either Yoshi or DK, the music played on any course except Luigi's Garden and Peach's Castle will be a remixed version of the Palm Club theme from the Game Boy Color version.
+In four-player mode, if all players are either Yoshi or Donkey Kong (3 DKs and 1 Yoshi, 2 of each, etc.), the music played on any course except Luigi's Garden and Peach's Castle will be a remixed version of the Palm Club theme from the Game Boy Color version.